 You’d be hard pressed to find a seasoned tennis player that isn’t able to put spin on the ball.
 Most veteran players have a strong topspin serve, can place a well targeted drop shot with backspin and are able to handle returning a serve with a lot of “junk” on it.
 If you watch pro tennis you’ll see forehand topspin as a dominant weapon in the sport.

 Why Composite Paddles are the Best for Spin:

 On a tennis racket, the player (or a Pro shop) can enhance the “bite” factor on their racket by using rougher, textured, or tacky strings to “grab” the ball by modifying the space between the strings (more space between strings for the ball to sink into).
 So while in tennis you can modify your strings to help increase spin, with a pickleball paddle you are stuck with the paddle face you buy, so no real way to increase texture or “grab” after you’ve bought the paddle.

-Why Graphite Paddles aren’t the best pickleball paddles for spin.
+Why Graphite Paddles are not the best pickleball paddles for spin.